mozilla/build-funsize/README.md

 - A Linux machine with docker installed
 - Run `./tests/launch_dev_env.sh` to generate 2 docker containers:
   - A container running RabbitMQ server.
 This container will be linked to the main container.
 See [docker documentation](http://docs.docker.com/userguide/dockerlinks/) for the details.
   - Funsize container will be running in foreground.
 The checkout root directory will be mounted to the `/app` directory inside the container.
 This means that your file changes will be propagated to the container.
-FIXME: current version of gunicorn doesn't support `--reload`.
 - The application logs will show up in the `logs` directory
 - Funzise REST API can be accessed at http://localhost:5000
 - The task queue can be monitored at http://localhost:5555/